QuantEcon/lecture-python.myst/lectures/newton_method.md

 #### Using Newton's Method

-We can also use Newton's method to find the root.

-We are going to try to compute the equilibrium price using the multivariate version of Newton's method, which means iterating on the equation:
+Now let's use Newton's method to compute the equilibrium price using the multivariate version of Newton's method:

 ```{math}
 :label: multi-newton